IBC Charter

 • Experiments that require IBC notice simultaneous with initiation (Section III-E).

-• The BSO will review the registration and determine if it requires notification of the IBC, and will inform the PI that the registration has been reviewed and the containment level that is required.
+• Biosafety staff will review the registration and determine if it requires notification of the IBC, and will inform the PI that the registration has been reviewed and the containment level that is required.
 The BSO will submit the registration at the next IBC meeting for review and comment.
 The IBC may change the conditions of the approval at any time it deems necessary to ensure UMB compliance.

 • Experiments that are exempt from the NIH Guidelines (Section III-F).